astampoulis/makam/examples/paper/01-base-language.md

 ```

 In logic programming, the goal of a rule is written first, followed by the premises; the `:-`
-operator can be read as "is implied by," and `,` is logical conjuction.
+operator can be read as "is implied by," and comma is logical conjuction.
 We use capital letters for
 unification variables.

 The rule for lambda functions is similarly straightforward: